 Recipe book.
 Includes everything you need for making wine – except the fruit.
 Works with nearly any fruit you would like to use.
 Kit can make up to 15 gallons of wine.
 Includes yeast and additives.

 This kit does not allow you to make very much wine at one time.

 A glass of wine makes for satisfying company when you’re winding down after a long day, enjoying a nice dinner, or spending time with friends.
-There are seemingly endless varieties of wine that cater to time, place, and mood.
+The seemingly endless varieties of wine cater to different times, places, and moods.
 The wine you drink can be even more satisfying when you’ve made it yourself.

 A wine-making starter kit provides you with the essential elements to make wine at home.
 While the scientific processes may sound complex, following the step-by-step instructions these kits provide isn’t particularly complicated.
-You simply must adhere to directions, which includes properly measuring and timing your steps.
+You must adhere to the directions, which means properly measuring and timing your steps.

 There are two types of wine-making kits available: ready-to-use box sets and elaborate pieces of equipment designed for repeated use and versatility.
 Some companies sell the former in simple, relatively inexpensive boxes.
 These boxes include grape concentrate, yeast, and other necessary components.
 All that is required is some simple mixing and wine bottles for storage.
 These box kits make fun gifts, and making wine can be an enjoyable activity for a group of people.
 Depending on the size of the kit, you might be able to make a dozen or more bottles of wine.

 The second-mentioned kits give you all the proper tools, including fermenters and testing kits to make sure the wine is up to par.
 Jugs, jars, and tubes that you can use repeatedly are also included.
 With a setup like this, you must find your own wine grapes.
 Yeast may or may not be included.